machinekit/QtQuickVcp/README.md

 If you are new to Qt and/or QtQuick I would recommend you to read the Qt documentation and follow the getting started and tutorials: http://qt-project.org/doc/qt-5/gettingstartedqml.html

+### Coding Style Guidelines
+If you want to contribute to the project please respect the coding style guidelines of the project outlined in the [.editorconfig](.editorconfig) file.

 ### Choosing the right QML module
 QtQuickVcp is split into several QML modules: